Redspy17/Send_love/README.md

 # Send_love
-Telegram bot to send personalized messages to special people, on special dates!
+Telegram bot to send personalized messages to people, on special dates!